rabbitmq/rabbitmq-delayed-message-exchange/README.md

 ## Supported RabbitMQ Versions

-The most recent release of this plugin targets RabbitMQ 4.0.x.
+Every [release](https://github.com/rabbitmq/rabbitmq-delayed-message-exchange) of this plugin targest one RabbitMQ release series.

 This plugin can be enabled on a RabbitMQ cluster that uses either Mnesia or Khepri as [metadata store](https://www.rabbitmq.com/docs/metadata-store), however, when this plugin is enabled **before** Khepri, it must be restarted (or the node must be)